LWVUS is conducting a study to update its agriculture position.

-Consensus meetings of local/state study committees must be held before April 2014 and results submitted to the LWVUS study material by April 2014.
-Consensus questions have not yet been developed.
+Consensus meetings of local/state study committees were held in March and April 2014 and results submitted to the LWVUS study.
+Consensus questions (see below).

 On this site, we will post additional articles and links to current events or NH-specific aspects of agriculture.

 All League members are encouraged to become informed on this topic.